Klepac-Ceraj-Lab/Klepac-Ceraj-Lab.github.io/drylab/filesync/index.md

 $ GOOGLE_DRIVE_SETTINGS=~/.duplicity/credentials duplicity --exclude-filelist ~/.duplicity/excludes <source directory> "pydrive://developer.gserviceaccount.com/<Subdir on Shared Drive>/?driveID=<Shared Drive ID>"
 ```

-- `<Drive to backup>` should be replaced with the local path to the drive you want to backup,
+- `<source directory>` should be replaced with the local path to the drive you want to backup,
   eg `/lovelace/`
 - `<Subdir on Shared Drive>` should be replaced with a subdirectory on the shared drive,
   eg `lovelace`